 This week, Houston Independent School District taught both school bus drivers and their young riders about the importance of preventing bullying aboard the school bus.

-Bus drivers handed out information on bullying and asking students to take a pledge against bullying — the same one they took during Tuesday’s driver training.
+Bus drivers handed out information on bullying and asked students to take a pledge against bullying — the same one they themselves took during a Tuesday training session.
 In addition, all 870 active route buses were fitted with signage that makes it clear to students that bullying will not be tolerated.